 Before I started my trial, I wanted to create a list of books to read to maximize my reading efficiency.
 I came up with a list of 29 titles: a combination of series sequels; indie reads my library lacks; books I saw on Netgalley; and books that caught my eye on the “Most Popular” lists.

-Browsing the titles I find isn’t the most intuitive.
+Browsing the available titles, I find, isn’t the most intuitive.
 While the lists are great, they do have a lot to them and it is a little overwhelming.
 I found the easiest thing to do was search for a title I had on my TBR to see if it was available for Kindle Unlimited.

-Once I had the trial, it was super easy to send the titles to my Kindle.
+Once I had the trial and picked a book, it was super easy to send the titles to my Kindle.
 I usually sent a few titles at once and they would download right away.
-When I was finished, I would use my laptop to return the titles.
+When I was finished, I would use my laptop to return the titles (via the “Manage my Content and Devices” folder on my account).
 It was pretty seamless overall.

 –Is it Really Worth the $9.99 a Month?–